Why Your Best Consultant's Output Cannot Be Your Agency Workflow Standard

 The problem is that when the senior is unavailable, the standard disappears.
 A different senior reviews the draft and applies different preferences.
 The client receives inconsistent output.
 The junior does not know whose version of "good" to follow.

 In the workflow we built, the standard is codified.
-The brand voice document captures how the client sounds: their tone, their vocabulary, their preferred phrases, how the CEO speaks.
+The brand voice document captures how the client sounds.
 The anti-AI writing guide captures what the output must not sound like.
 The QA checklist captures what must be verified before the draft leaves the building.

 Point 3: Routines are audited, not assumed